Table Of Contents

 Category: Full-stack and multi-cloud containers, microservices, and Kubernetes monitoring service

-Pricing: Per hour pricing
+Pricing: Per-hour pricing

 To begin, install the Sematext Operator, its lightweight agent, with just one line of code.
 If you prefer, use Helm Charts to track Kubernetes resource consumption.
 This feature will enable you to monitor insights by pod, deployment, network, storage, CPU, memory, etc.

-In addition, Sematext provides monitoring for most Kubernetes, containers, and microservices platforms, such as Kubernetes, Docker Swam, Rancher, AKS, ECS, EKS, GKE, OpenShift, AKS, and Nomad.
+In addition, Sematext provides monitoring for most Kubernetes, containers, and microservices platforms, such as Kubernetes, Docker Swarm, Rancher, AKS, ECS, EKS, GKE, OpenShift, AKS, and Nomad.
 You can also deploy it on public, private, or hybrid clouds.

 10. StormForge